 1. For the purpose of this Section, seniority shall be defined as the length of continuous employment in the area of certification in the District within the bargaining unit and shall be computed from the last date of hire in the bargaining unit.
-In the event that a unit member accepts employment outside the bargaining unit, but remains in the employment of the District, s/he shall not accrue seniority for such service.
-However, should s/he return to the unit in his/her area of certification, s/he will recover all seniority within that area which s/he possessed prior to leaving the bargaining unit.
+In the event that a unit member accepts employment outside the bargaining unit, but remains in the employment of the District, that person shall not accrue seniority for such service.
+However, should the member return to the unit in the prior area of certification, all seniority within that area which was possessed prior to leaving the bargaining unit will be restored.

-- 2. By the close of each school year, the Association shall receive a current appointment location seniority list including all of those unit members on approved leaves of absence as of May 1, of that year.
-Such seniority list shall be used for the purpose of implementing Section 24 for the succeeding school year. - 3. a.
+2. By the close of each school year, the Association shall receive a current appointment location seniority list including all of those unit members on approved leaves of absence as of May 1, of that year.
+Such seniority list shall be used for the purpose of implementing Section 24 for the succeeding school year.

+3. a.
 Transfers to openings created by the filling of vacancies or to positions created by shifting pupil population, or due to staff attrition (resignation, promotion, retirement, or discharge) during a school year shall be filled for the succeeding school year as specified in Section 24.5 with the following exception:

-If a regular contract substitute teacher is converted to probationary status prior to the deadline for the voluntary transfer process (Section 24.5), the Schoolbased Planning Team may:
+If a regular contract substitute teacher is converted to probationary status prior to the deadline for the voluntary transfer process (Section 24.5), the School-based Planning Team may: